-Albania’s property taxation system is outdated, making it difficult for the country to collect tax.
-Through the Swedish Tax Agency, Sida supports a reform that, inter alia, helps to modernise regulations and increase municipalities’ tax revenues and citizens’ confidence in the tax system.
+Property taxation in Albania is outdated, making it difficult for the government to collect taxes.
+Sida, through the Swedish Tax Agency, is supporting a reform that will help modernise the regulations while increasing tax revenues for municipalities and citizens’ confidence in the tax system.

 Human rights, democracy and the rule of law

 Human rights are well protected in Albanian law, but in practice violations are relatively common.8 Poverty, corruption, a weak public administration and a lack of good public services negatively affect people’s rights.
 Girls, women and minority groups are particularly vulnerable.

 Better access to administrative services

 Corruption in Albania is widespread and citizens’ transparency in public affairs has traditionally been poor.9 To facilitate administrative matters, UNDP, with support from Sida, has introduced so-called “one-stop-shops” where citizens can carry out a range of administrative services.
 The system is now rolled out in all municipalities in the country and leads to greater transparency in public activities and reduces the risk of corruption.

 One-stop-shops on UNDP’s website